-- We take a visit to see the amazing giant sequoia trees.
+- Visit to see the amazing giant sequoia trees.

-- In Yosemite Valley we can hire a bicycle for a ride, take a dip in the Merced River or wander the meadows.
+- In Yosemite Valley you can hire a bicycle for a ride, take a dip in the Merced River or wander the meadows.

-- Hiking options include one of the many trails that enable us to leave the crowds behind.
+- Hiking options include one of the many trails that enable you to leave the crowds behind.
 The famous sites situated along these trails include Yosemite Falls, Nevada Falls, Vernal Falls, Mirror Lake and Half Dome.
-The views are breathtaking from every vantage point - the granite formations of Half Dome, El Capitan and Cathedral Rocks are sure to be forever be etched on our minds.
+The views are breathtaking from every vantage point - the granite formations of Half Dome, El Capitan and Cathedral Rocks are sure to be forever be etched in your minds.

 Day 4: Zion National Park